borgboyone/jquery-form-manager/README.md

 The W3C has been working toward providing a meaningful and functionally useful specification of form input control and validation for some time.
 As it stands, implementation varies from browser to browser, with some browsers providing no support at all.
 This collection of jQuery UI Widgets aims to provide a constitent, cross browser interface that can be extended to accomodate any user input construct.

 ###Input
 The base foundation in this collection of form related tools is the _Input_ widget.
-The _Input_ widget specifies the interface that users should make available when extending the widget and also provides some rudimentary functionality.
+The _Input_ widget specifies the interface that users should make available when extending the widget and also provides rudimentary functionality.

 Core concept functions include:

 - `input([value])`: get or set the value of the input
 - `name`: name of the input either set as an option or element attribute
 - `reset`: reset the input to its initial value
-- `validation`:a user defined validation function
+- `validation`: user defined validation function
 - `invalidate`: visual response method to negative validation outcome
 - `clear`: removal of these visuals
 - `change`: callback when the value is changed